CLICK HERE to find out more about the Stormwater Utility and the Water Resources Protection Program (WRPP).

 Since our stormwater system drains to surface waters, Charlottesville is required to develop a stormwater management program under the Environmental Protection Agency’s Stormwater Phase II regulations.
 Since March 2003, the City is covered by the Virginia General Permit for Discharges of Stormwater from Small Municipal Storm Sewer Systems (MS4 Permit).
 There are six key elements of the stormwater management program; the key elements are addressed through the development and implementation of best management practices (BMPs) and will lead to water quality improvements through the reduction of pollutants to the maximum extent practicable.

 To view the City's MS4 Program Plan (stormwater management program), please click here.
-To view the City's Permit Year 2 MS4 Annual Report to the Virginia Department of Environmental Quality, please click here.
+To view the City's Permit Year 3 MS4 Annual Report to the Virginia Department of Environmental Quality, please click here.
 To view the City's Chesapeake Bay TMDL Action Plan, please click here.
-If you have any questions or comments, please email email@example.com.
+To view the City's Rivanna River TMDL Action Plan, please click here.
+If you have any questions or comments, please email firstname.lastname@example.org.

 Avoiding Stormwater Pollution - Garden Activities